vit0rr/portfolio/data/blog/en/experience-as-a-tech-lead.md

 ---
-title: Como foi minha primeira experiência sendo Tech Lead
+title: How was my first experience as a Tech Lead
 date: '11-07-2021'
 tags: ['tech lead', 'code', 'learn', 'work']
 draft: false